Configuring SQL Database Application Migration to an Amazon EC2 Instance

 For information, see the AWS article, "Amazon EC2 Security Groups for Windows Instances", Amazon Elastic Compute Cloud Documentation.

 - If you do not have an Amazon key pair, you must create one.

 For more information, see the AWS article, "Amazon EC2 Key Pairs and Windows Instances", Amazon Elastic Compute Cloud Documentation.

 - Create a custom Windows AMI that has a SQL server installed.
 For more information, see Creating a Custom Amazon Windows AMI for Database Application Migration.

 - Configure the permissions to access AWS resources.

 When you use the access key and secret key for an IAM user, you must have appropriate permissions, which can be any of the following:

 - Custom permissions to access AWS resources

-- Record all of the Amazon information, for example, the user and the key pair.
+- Record all the Amazon information, such as the user and the key pair.